Dragonchain-Community/dragonchain-uvn-installer/README.md

 - Additional nodes can be installed by choosing option [yes] when prompted at the end of the initial node installation.

-### To UPGRADE a Running Dragonchain Unmanaged Node:
+### To UPGRADE Running Dragonchain Unmanaged Node/s:

 - Run the same script with sudo: